 Mark: And video, does that better than a picture?
 Better than a bio?
 Better than a written word?
 Wouldn’t when you agree, Howie?

 Mark: Right?
-So yeah, so one of the keys that you would take away from that is, if you are going to create a homepage video, create one of the dentist introducing themselves and welcoming the visitor traffic to their website.
+So yeah, so one of the keys that you would take away from that is, if you are going to create dental videos for website homepage, create one of the dentist introducing themselves and welcoming the visitor traffic to their website.

 Mark: Another thing you might glean from this conversation is don’t bury the video under our team.
 Meet the dentist.
 Are you sure?
 Okay.
 Yeah, put the video right on your homepage.